PaloAltoNetworks/pan-iot-security-python/doc/paniot.api.rst

   ``response['items']``.

  **stime**
-  Start last activity time for devices to get as a limited form of an ISO 8601 timestamp.
+  Start time for vulnerabilities to get as a limited form of an ISO 8601 timestamp.
 The form is ``strftime('%Y-%m-%dT%H:%M:%SZ')`` (e.g., **2022-01-19T00:31:47Z**).